 Challenge 1: Contractors, reimbursement rates.
 Area VI currently only has contracts with 4 agencies to provide homemaker, chore, and respite services across the PSA.
-This greatly limits the number of seniors who may receive services.
+This greatly limits the number of caregivers available to provide services to eligible seniors.
 Our current contractors have expressed a need for increased reimbursement rates.
-Increasing rates has the potential to retain current contracts and attract more providers in our next contract procurement period, but will also decrease the number of seniors we are able to serve with limited funds.
+Increasing rates has the potential to retain current contracts and attract more providers in our next contract procurement period, but will also decrease the number of seniors.

+we are able to serve with limited funds.
 Area VI will be conducting a cost analysis to determine future reimbursement needs.